BestTimesToVisit.com Logo

 attraction

 Witness the iconic Yosemite Valley unfold before you as the first rays of sun paint El Capitan and Bridalveil Fall in warm hues.
-Arrive before dawn to secure a prime spot and feel the magic of this legendary vista in quiet contemplation, a truly spiritual start to your day.
+Arrive before dawn to secure a prime spot and feel the magic of this legendary vista in quiet contemplation, a stark contrast to the midday crowds.

 Best time: Apr-Oct